 AI ecommerce isn’t just about chatbots.
 In fact, a large portion of it deals with systems that run behind the scenes and add to a customer’s shopping experience.

-Amazon has grown tremendously since its inception and is now one of the world’s largest ecommerce stores with an annual revenue of $136-billion.
+Amazon has grown tremendously since its inception and is now one of the world’s largest ecommerce stores with annual revenue of $136-billion.
 The ecommerce giant didn’t grow to this magnitude from just selling DVDs and video games.
 Bezos has had to be clever about the way in which Amazon expands – just look at the Kindle range of devices.

-A core aspect to its growth is making sure clients always have the products they want and showing them options they didn’t know they needed.
+A core aspect of its growth is making sure clients always have the products they want and showing them options they didn’t know they needed.
 This is achieved through AI ecommerce and machine learning.
 Amazon is able to recommend similar products to clients other than the ones they are currently looking at.
 By analyzing buyer history, the store can ‘predict’ what a customer will purchase next.
 Whenever you look at a product page on Amazon, each product recommendation and “customers who bought this item also bought” suggestion is generated through AI and machine learning.
 The more you purchase, the more accurate Amazon is able to send you relevant product recommendations.
 This methodology helps stores stay up to date with online shopping trends.

-By data mining the buying habits of customers, Target was able to know that a woman was pregnant before her father did.
+By data-mining the buying habits of customers, Target was able to know that a woman was pregnant before her father did.
 By creating a set of criteria, the store was able to isolate which women would soon be expecting a child and send them relevant marketing information.
 And while this may appear to b extreme, it does make way for other product marketing options, such as similar books or movies you purchase.

 Ecommerce isn’t just about selling physical products and shipping them to the customer.
 For example, Netflix uses advanced systems to recommend new shows to consumers based on their viewing habits.
 When doing so, it looks at a range of factors, such as the videos you liked and what other people like as well.
 The company was able to further refine this function by removing the star rating from titles and replacing it with a thumbs up or down option.

 This allows the service to offer up products that customers want to enjoy, which encourages them to keep subscribing.
 The service does not look at pure tailoring as it offers up alternative titles to show the client that there is some variety as well.
 Netflix is also able to analyze data on which shows have been watched and their ratings in order to create future content, such as the service’s original series.
-By doing so, the company increases their pull in online customer service without the customer knowing.
+By doing so, the company increases its pull in online customer service without the customer knowing.

 And ecommerce isn’t alone in leveraging these technologies for their benefit.
 AI and chatbots are being deployed by the banking industry too.
 Read our article on how this is helping their customer service teams handle more clients faster and more effectively.